 You could save up to R1500 a year when you stop buying expensive household cleaners.

 Your health is important but you don’t need to spend a lot of money on maintaining a healthy lifestyle.
-Simple cutbacks will see you staying fit without spending too much in the long run!
+Simple cutbacks and clever lifestyle adjustments will see you save money and get healthier without impacting your budget.

 Amount you could save: R300 per takeaway/meal out.